coverclock/com-diag-hazer/README.md

 in decimal degress using the Geodesic algorithm based on an elliptical model of the Earth from the WGS84 datum (this is a model used by most GPS receivers).
 The output is expressed in meters.
-The input can be cut and pasted directly from the googlemaps utility (see above).
+The input can be cut and pasted directly from the mapstool utility (see above).
 This is a more accurate, but much more computationally complex, approach than using great circles.
 This utility makes use of the geodesic.h and geodesic.c files from Charles F. F. Karney's geographiclib, which is licensed under the MIT license.